Overview

 - What would be your approach to giving feedback to a FIG Leader- specifically someone who has a different communication/workstyle than you?

-- Attention to Detail Task: Through this exercise, we hope to learn more about how you will provide constructive feedback to FIG Leaders on their completed modules.
+- Attention to Detail Task: Through this exercise, we aim to gain a deeper understanding of how you will provide constructive feedback to FIG Leaders on their completed modules.

 - Take no more than 20 minutes to review the task and complete the feedback.
 (We generally give Training StuCos the guidance that they should spend no more than 5–10 minutes per FIG Leader Timeline during the Spring)